genianz/.github/.github/PULL_REQUEST_TEMPLATE.md

+## Genia's PULL Request checklist

-Please check everything below before requesting a reviewer :^)
+Please check everything below before requesting a reviewer...

+- [ ] Version number is correct for next release in package.json
-- [ ] `console.log`'s removed
+- [ ] Changelog has been updated with version number and changes logged
-- [ ] Extra white space removed
+- [ ] No ENV files / Passwords / Secret data in repo
 - [ ] Unused comments removed
-- [ ] Formatting correct
+- [ ] Formatting is correct

-Please do not request a review on a pull request if checks don't pass, unless you comment/explain a good reason why (e.g. your PR is based off of another, and that is currently not passing).

-Warmest regards,
-Your fellow developers